lexical-lsp/lexical/pages/installation.md

 Lexical's prepackaged builds use Erlang `24.3.4.12` and Elixir `1.13.4`

 ## Prerequisites
+First, Install git LFS by [following these instructions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

-The first step in getting Lexical running locally is to clone the git repository.
+Then, clone the git repository.
 Do this with

 ```elixir
 git clone git@github.com:lexical-lsp/lexical.git